Serroda/fluid-tile/README.md

 - 🚀 Working on KDE Plasma 6.4.5
 - 🪟 Smooth tiling
-- 🖼️ Working with custom layout
+- 🖼️ Working with custom layout (Super + T)
 - 💻 Auto create and delete virtual desktops
+- ⛔ Blacklist for apps to which you dont want the script to apply
+- ⚙️ User options

+## User options

+> **WARNING**: If you change the script settings while it is still active,
+> you must deactivate and reactivate it for the changes to take effect.

+`Settings > KWin Scripts > Click on the cogwheel icon for the ‘Fluid-tile’ option`

 ## Installation